Brand firm takes controlling stake in Toys R Us parent

 The deal, announced Monday, comes nearly two months after the closure of the only two Toys R Us stores that were part of a small U.S. comeback attempt by the iconic toy chain.
 Both stores, which had opened in November 2019, were based in malls.

 The moves come as physical stores, particularly mall-based locations, have been hurt by weak customer traffic amid the pandemic.
-However, overall toy sales have been a bright spot, surging 16% last year as parents looked to entertain kids while they’re home during pandemic, says NPD Group Inc., a market research company.
+However, overall toy sales have been a bright spot, surging 16% last year as parents looked to entertain kids while they’re home during pandemic, says NPD Group, a market research company.

 The U.S. Toys R Us online business remains operational.
-And outside of the U.S., Toys R Us and Babies R Us generates more than $2 billion in global retail sales annually through nearly 900 branded stores and ecommerce sites in over 25 countries.
+And outside of the U.S., Toys R Us and Babies R Us generate more than $2 billion in global retail sales annually through nearly 900 branded stores and e-commerce sites in over 25 countries.

 “Our investment in Toys R Us reflects our belief and passion for the brand,” said Shmidman.
 He noted that the U.S. business will consist of both online and physical stores, though the strategy is still being worked out.
 But he believes that the U.S. business is a billion dollar-plus opportunity.

 “Could it be a shop in shop?
-Could it be a pop up store?
-Could it be an airport store? ” said Shmidman.
+Could it be a pop-up store?
+Could it be an airport store?” said Shmidman.
 “We are exploring it all.”

 Follow Anne D’Innocenzio: http://twitter.com/ADInnocenzio